Autónoma Academy

 DURATION: 50 hours / 6 ECTS

-LOCATION: The course is held in person at the facilities of the Universidade Autónoma de Lisboa (UAL).
-Students will be able to participate in thematic conferences in person or online via Zoom organized as part of the activities of the Chair of Ibero-American Studies OEI-UAL.
+LOCATION: The course is taught in person at the facilities of the Autonomous University of Lisbon (UAL).
+Students may participate in thematic conferences, either in person or online via Zoom, organized as part of the activities of the OEI-UAL Chair of Ibero-American Studies.

 CURRICULUM PLAN

 • The American Continent.
-The Pre-Columbian Period.
-The European Impact.
-Iberian Powers Vs. “New” Powers.
+The pre-Columbian era.
+The European impact.
+Iberian Powers vs. “New” Powers.

 • The Latin American Region.
 Regional borders and regional states.
 The various subsystems.